 After much consideration, you may in fact choose to tile around the tub.
 If you do go for this option, then there are several additional questions for you to answer:

-Where you tile depends on how flush against the wall your bathtub rests.
+Where you tile depends if you have a freestanding tub against the wall.
 Designer Kathleen Stacey Finley says:

 “If you have a freestanding tub, the height of the surround depends somewhat on the height of your tub.
 At least 48” from your floor is a good place to start.
 If your tub sits next to the wall, the tile functions as a backsplash and should extend at least 12” up the wall from the edge of the tub.”